-Learning representations from unlabeled data is a popular topic in visual recognition.
+Learning deep representations from unlabeled data is a popular topic in visual recognition.
 The learned representations are shown to be generalizable across visual tasks ranging from image classification, semantic segmentation, to object detection~\cite{he2020momentum,yang2021instance,grill2020bootstrap,chen2020simple,wu2018unsupervised}.
-However, these methods are mainly designed for learning features for recognition tasks, which are different from control tasks where an agent takes actions in uncertain environment.
-Some visual information such as the abstraction of appearance and texture may not be useful in decision making.
-For example, visual elements like lighting and weather are usually irrelevant to the driving task and might even become confounders in policy learning, lowering the overall performance~\cite{zhang2020learning}.
+However, these methods are mainly designed for learning visual features for recognition tasks, which are different from control tasks where an agent takes actions in uncertain environment.
+In control tasks, visual information such as the abstraction of appearance and texture of the scene may not be useful for decision making.
+For example, visual elements like lighting and weather are usually irrelevant to the driving task and might even become confounders in policy learning, negatively affecting the driving performance~\cite{zhang2020learning}.
 On the contrary, it is crucial to learn the features that matter to the output action.
-For example, at the driving junction, the traffic light occupies only a few pixels in the visual observation but has a significant impact on the driver's actions.
+For example, at the driving junction, the traffic light and the driving lane occupy only a few pixels in the visual observation but has a significant impact on the driver's actions.

-In this paper, we propose a novel action-conditioned policy pretraining paradigm, which captures important features in the neural representation relevant to the decision-making and benefits downstream tasks.
-As shown in Figure~\ref{figure:teasor}, we first collect a large corpus of driving videos with a wide range of weather conditions, from wet to sunny, from all across the world without labeling.
-We then generate action pseudo labels for each frame using a pretrained inverse dynamics model.
+In this paper, we propose a novel action-conditioned policy pretraining paradigm, which learns to capture important features in the neural representation relevant to decision making and benefits downstream tasks.
+As shown in Figure~\ref{figure:teasor}, we first collect a large corpus of driving videos from YouTube which are recorded in 68 cities all over the world with a wide range of visual appearances.
+We then train an inverse dynamics model with a small amount of labeled data and use it to generate pseudo action labels for each video frame.
 We finally develop a novel policy pretraining method called \textbf{A}ction-conditioned \textbf{CO}ntrastive Learning (\textbf{ACO}) that incorporates the action information in the representation learning.
+The motivation is to learn the discriminative features of video frames most related to driving actions.
 Specifically, instead of contrasting images based on different augmented views~\cite{he2020momentum}, we define a new contrastive pair conditioned on action similarity.
-By learning with those action-conditioned contrastive pairs, the representation captures policy-related elements that are highly correlated to the actions.
+By learning with those action-conditioned contrastive pairs, the representation captures visual elements that are highly correlated to the output actions.